 Using technology will not only reduce the time spent on creating the materials but actually improve the efficiency regarding feedback, access to information and reviewing any mistakes or misunderstandings.

 Both the process of creating, as well as learning from and with flipbooks stimulate and improve different aspects of the learning process.
 Quick recall, visuals, and audio at the same time.

 Every person is different, and that means that everyone responds differently to different learning techniques.
 Some like to color the keywords, some like to write down ideas.
 Also, our pace is distinct.
 The pressure of learning at somebody else’s pace is gone.

 Digital learning is part of the new era.
 This modern approach has been proven effective time and time again.
 Various studies say it and a lot of people claim this.
 So why not give it a try yourself too?
 Because of new and modern equal improvement.

 Did you ever think of the reason why the digital world has taken such a big turn?
-It is because technology makes people become more interactive.
+It is because technology makes people become more interactive by using interactive materials.
+For example, PDF files can be turned into interactive documents.
 People can initiate talks over different subject or materials and they are not limited by location.

 21. Anytime, anywhere

 Traditional classes mean learning during courses and taking notes for further reference.
-Using digital flipbooks allows both students and teachers to access the material anytime or anywhere in the world.
-This, not only gives people flexibility but also encourages students to pursue a career earlier in life.
+Using animated digital flipbooks allows both students and teachers to access the material anytime or anywhere in the world.
+This not only gives people flexibility but also encourages students to pursue a career earlier in life.